perara/MapAI-Competition/README.md

 #### Step 6 - Delivery

-When the deadline are due, there are a few steps that will have to be taken to get ready for submission.
+When the deadline is due, there are a few steps that will have to be taken to get ready for submission.

 ##### Step 6.1 - Push your changes to the fork